Arash-Afshar/Arash-Afshar.github.io/content/posts/oblivious-transfer.md

 large n.
 A naive approach is to create a network of 1-out-of-2 OT, where each pair of initial temperatures are fed to an OT and then create another layer of OTs such the output of each pair of OTs from the first layer is fed to an OT in the second layer and so on.
 This forms a binary tree and requires approximately n OTs.
-There are much faster [solutions][batch-ot] which can achieve this with a constant number of 1-out-2 OTs.
+There are much faster [solutions](https://eprint.iacr.org/2016/799.pdf) which can achieve this with a constant number of 1-out-2 OTs.

-At last, the following code shows an implementation of this application using [libOTe][libOTe].
-You can find a docker file which sets up and runs this program on [my repo][example].
+At last, the following code shows an implementation of this application using [libOTe](https://github.com/osu-crypto/libOTe).
+You can find a docker file which sets up and runs this program on [my repo](https://github.com/Arash-Afshar/secure_multiparty_computation_examples/blob/master/weather_app_with_ot).

 Final Remarks
 =============